 # Encode the data to create a JSON payloadpayload = json.dumps(data)

-# Do the HTTP put requestresponse = requests.put(url, data=payload, auth=(user, pwd), headers=headers)
+# Perform the HTTP PUT requestresponse = requests.put(url, data=payload, auth=auth)

 Save the script in a folder, use the command line to navigate to the folder, and run the script from the command line.
 Example: